devgateway/www.developmentgateway.org/_posts/2014-11-06-one-small-step-for-development.md

 created: 1415276634
 old_path: news/one-small-step-development
 title: One Small Step for Development
-lede: The voices that yell “aid is broken” are varied, and while you may or may not agree with that full statement, there is definitely room for improvement.
+excerpt: The voices that yell “aid is broken” are varied, and while you may or may not agree with that full statement, there is definitely room for improvement.
 thumbnail: assets/featured-images/open-data-v3-cover_0.png
 thumbnail-fid: "6135"